-After leaving the manicured resorts in Wailea, another writer friend, Sally Clausen, and I motor along Kihei Road past Makena and the beautiful Big Beach.
+After leaving the manicured resorts in Wailea, writer friend, Sally Clausen, and I motor along Wailea Alanui Road past Makena and the beautiful Big Beach.
 We leave one paradise for another as the narrow, winding road hugs the coast.
-Rather than pristine and luxurious, this paradise is a jumble of rural life, one with fruit stands, palatial vacation homes hiding behind rock walls of native stone and the jagged, black lava flows of Ahihi Kinau Reserve.
+Rather than pristine and luxurious, this paradise is a jumble of rural life, one with fruit stands next door to palatial vacation homes hiding behind rock walls of native stone.

-A gravel parking lot marks the end of the road and the beginning of an off-the-beaten-path Maui adventure exploring La Perouse Bay.
+A gravel parking lot marks the end of the road and the beginning of an off-the-beaten-path adventure exploring La Perouse Bay.
+It’s also the spot where the first European stepped onto Maui.

 After exiting the car, Sally and I stand at the edge of the parking lot to watch surfers and paddleboarders negotiate the waves.
-When parking at La Perouse Bay, lock your vehicle after hiding all valuables.
+When parking at La Perouse Bay, lock your vehicle and hide all valuables.
 Better yet, leave the valuables back at your hotel.

 Sally and I walk as far as time and the wrong shoes allow.
-The sharp rock is unforgiving if you fall or wear thongs or open-toed shoes.
+The sharp a’a lava rock is unforgiving if you fall or wear thongs or open-toed shoes.
 The lack of proper shoes and cooler clothing (it’s hot when the lava absorbs the sun) curtails our explorations.

 The next time I visit Maui, a return to La Perouse Bay is on the to do list.
 And I’ll be wearing the proper shoes.